DigitaleDeltaOrg/dd-api-v3/README.md

 ## User Interface

 A sample user interface that allows to compose DD-API V3 queries is available: [https://ddapi-ui.ecosys.nl](https://ddapi-ui.ecosys.nl).
-That ptoject will soon become an open source project.
+The open source of that implementation is available at [https://github.com/DigitaleDeltaOrg/DD-API-V3-UI](https://github.com/DigitaleDeltaOrg/DD-API-V3-UI).

 ## TODO